TobikoData/sqlmesh/docs/quickstart/ui.md

 Now that we have have populated both `prod` and `dev` environments, let's modify one of the SQL models, validate it in `dev`, and push it to `prod`.

 ### 3.1 Edit the configuration
-To modify the incremental SQL model, open it in the editor by clicking on it in the project directory pane:
+To modify the incremental SQL model, open it in the editor by clicking on it in the project directory pane.

 The inspector pane on the right now shows the `Actions` tab, where you can specify parameters and [`Evaluate`](../reference/cli.md#evaluate) the SQLMesh model.
 The `Docs` tab displays information about the model query, including its columns and the rendered query.